Vallabh409/Food_wastage_management/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available for educational purposes.

 ## Contact

-For questions or support, please open an issue on GitHub.
+For questions or suggestions, please open an issue on GitHub.

 ## Acknowledgments

-This project aims to reduce food wastage and help communities by connecting food providers with those in need.
+- Thanks to all contributors who have helped with this project
+- Built with Streamlit for easy deployment and user interaction